Villa holidays are booming with clients in search of space and seclusion, reports Natalie Marsh.

 1. “Villa holidays have needed to change less than other holiday types”

-CV Villas has a portfolio of 900 properties including 225 in Greece, along with Italy, France, Spain, Portugal, Croatia, Morocco, Sri Lanka, the US and the Caribbean.
-Many of these villas are exclusive to the operator, and can be packaged up with flights, car hire or other transport.
+CV Villas features 225 villas in Greece among a portfolio of 900 properties that also spans Italy, France, Spain, Portugal, Croatia, Morocco, Sri Lanka, the US and the Caribbean.
+Many of the villas are exclusive to the operator, and can be packaged up with flights, car hire or other transport.

 Tristan Symondson, managing director, CV Villas

 “After the events of the past year, customers are understandably cautious about contact with others.
 A villa holiday offers privacy and seclusion to enjoy some quality time with family and friends in your own space.
 By their nature, villa holidays have needed to change far less than other holiday types to adapt to coronavirus guidelines and we have implemented measures to ensure that our villa holidays are as safe as possible, including offering a no-contact rep service and food deliveries in many of our destinations.

 “The Greek islands in particular are an excellent choice for a villa holiday as the beaches are stunning, there are lots of options to get off the beaten track, and families and couples alike love the choice of activities such as sailing, stand-up paddleboarding and horse riding.
 We have seen increased demand for our waterside villas in Greece as we have a large number of villas with direct access to the water, private jetties or those right on the beach.

 “By their nature, villa holidays have needed to change far less than other holiday types to adapt to coronavirus guidelines.”

 “For families, I’d recommend Kalokairi Beach House in Corfu which has direct access to a sandy beach, table tennis and restaurants you can walk to.
 Alternatively, Iviscus in Paxos is a lovely family villa with a large pool and table tennis and just a 200m walk from Gaios for restaurants and watersports, plus a great ice cream place!